Pages in this section:

 - Walk for the planeton 12/08/2021 at 11:00 pm

 - Environment Webinars – Autumn Programmeon 30/07/2021 at 3:59 pm

 - Cultural Recovery Fund: Round 3on 08/07/2021 at 3:53 pm

 - Churches Count on Nature week, 5-13th Juneon 28/05/2021 at 10:09 am

 - Gloucestershire Historic Churches Trust turns 40on 25/05/2021 at 11:06 am

 As beautiful and fascinating as many of our church buildings are, not all are well suited to modern worship, nor do they necessarily form the central function in communities they once did.
 The expectations of today’s congregations are different from those of previous generations and in order to keep church buildings in active use some degree of change may be needed.

-New work in historic places of worship – Historic England guidance note on a range of alterations to churches and best practice examples – https://historicengland.org.uk/images-books/publications/new-work-in-historic-places-of-worship/
+Historic England – guidance covering a range of alterations to churches with best practice examples